 To find other proven, long-term goals, look at history to see what has stood the test of time.
 For example, monetary inflation is guaranteed.
 Nature loves the path of least resistance.
 Water, electricity, and fire flow to the easiest path.
-Usability guarantees people will try our product.
+Usability reduces the path of resistance.
 Learning a foreign language guarantees us access to that culture.

 Prioritize short-term goals to serve long-term ones

 I define design as the process of mixing/ blending/ harmonizing different ideas to create a product that is unique, elegant, and beautiful.

 A game designer can work on many tasks: UI, inventory, world map, lore, rebinding keys, localization, character creator, SFX, VFX, shaders, animation, soundtrack, voice acting, game trailer/ gif.
 None of these serve the long-term goal.
 A game designer is trying to create a unique, elegant, and beautiful gameplay.

 Gameplay involves some character doing an activity.
 We should focus on making the character and activity fun.
 If the activity involves combat, then the combat should be fun.
 If it involves dialogue, then the dialogue should be fun.
 The tasks listed earlier can be done afterwards.

 Fantasize about the next project